Fast Data Manipulation

 is a much faster version ofdplyr::mutate

-when used together with the Fast Statistical Functions as well as fast Data Transformation Functions andfgroup_by
+, especially when used together with the Fast Statistical Functions, the fast Data Transformation Functions, andfgroup_by

 is a much faster version oftransform